-- Selecting a subject manually after pressing the < M-Fn2 > button changes the tracking frame to [] and locks on to that subject for tracking across the entire screen regardless of the specified AF area. - Selecting a subject by touch with [AF: AF area] set to [Whole area AF] changes the tracking frame to [a a a a a compared by a co - To release locked tracking, tag [s or] or press the < M-Fn2 > button.
-After release, the AF point reverts to the position set before release. - Pressing the shutter button halfway when the AF point does not overlap the tracking frame [] will focus in the AF point. - When AF operation is set to Servo AF, pressing the shutter button halfway focuses using Whole area AF. - For human subjects, the active [] may cover only a part of the face, not the whole face. - The size of tracking frames varies depending on the subject. - No tracking frame is displayed when [AF: Subject tracking] is set to [Off], regardless of the [AF: Subject to detect] setting.
+- Selecting a subject manually after pressing the < M-Fn2 > button changes the tracking frame to [cb] and locks on to that subject for tracking across the entire screen regardless of the specified AF area. - Selecting a subject by touch with [AF: AF area] set to [Whole area AF] changes the tracking frame to [eb] and locks on to that subject for tracking across the entire screen. - To release locked tracking, tap [E n0F] or press the < M-Fn2 > button.
+After release, the AF point reverts to the position set before release. - Pressing the shutter button halfway when the AF point does not overlap the tracking frame ['a] will focus in the AF point. - When AF operation is set to Servo AF, pressing the shutter button halfway focuses using Whole area AF. - For human subjects, the active [ ] may cover only a part of the face, not the whole face. - The size of tracking frames varies depending on the subject. - No tracking frame is displayed when [AF: Subject tracking] is set to [Off], regardless of the [AF: Subject to detect] setting.

 - Tapping the screen to focus will focus with [One-Shot AF], regardless of the AF operation setting. - Faces cannot be detected when subjects are greatly out of focus.
-Focus manually to bring the subject's face into position for detection, then continue with AF. - AF may not detect subjects or people's faces at the edges of the screen.
+Focus manually () to bring the subject's face into position for detection, then continue with AF. - AF may not detect subjects or people's faces at the edges of the screen.
 Before shooting, recompose the shot to center or roughly center the subject or AF point.